Chicago motorcycle riders should know the difference between lane splitting vs lane filtering and whether they are illegal maneuvers in Chicago.

 What About Lane Sharing?

-While lane splitting is clearly illegal in Illinois, lane sharing is not.
-It’s easy to confuse the two, but lane sharing is simply when two motorcyclists can share the same lane, riding side-by-side.
-Motorcyclists who choose to share a lane often stagger their position which is generally safer than riding directly next to one another.
+While lane splitting is illegal in Illinois, lane sharing is not.
+It’s easy to confuse the two, but lane sharing is when two motorcyclists can share the same lane, riding side-by-side.
+Motorcyclists who share a lane often stagger their position, which is generally safer than riding directly next to one another.

 Note that only two motorcyclists are allowed to share a lane.
 Any more than that is extremely hazardous and not advisable due to the average width of most lanes.